Does the EU’s new privacy law restrict the use of A.I.?

-2017 is the breakout year for Artificial Intelligence (A.I.) in digital marketing
+2017 was the breakout year for Artificial Intelligence (A.I.) in digital marketing

 By combining data from multiple sources, and have these data analysed by A.I., a wealth of information becomes available.
 This makes it a lot easier to send highly personalised emails.